Building the UI

 The padding for a Container determines how much empty space there should be between the edge of the container and its children.

 The image on the left doesn't use any padding.
 The controls are flush against the side of the screen.
 The image on the right uses padding on the top and the left sides of the container, creating some space between the edges of the container and the controls.

 Margins are similar to padding, except that they specify how much empty space there is between siblings within the container, rather than the parent container.

 In the image below, controls 1 and 2 have a small margin between them while 2 and 3 have a much larger margin.

 Designing for different screen sizes and orientation

 Throughout the planning and development of your app, you should always be thinking about UI adaptability.
-You need to ask yourself questions like, how will this look on a larger/smaller screen, does this screen make sense in both portrait and landscape, and what can I do with this layout to reduce rework later on?
+You should ask yourself questions like, how will this look on a larger/smaller screen, does this screen make sense in both portrait and landscape, and what can I do with this layout to reduce rework later on?

-When you're designing a UI, you should always consider how it will look on a larger or smaller screen size.
+When you're designing a UI, you should always consider how it looks on a larger or smaller screen size.
 If your UI looks cluttered on a device with a large screen, you probably need to do some work restructuring your app before you even try running on a device with a smaller screen.
 When it comes to writing the actual code, there are a couple strategies that you can use to make things easier for yourself.

 Whenever possible, use relative layouts like StackLayout and DockLayout to position the controls in your UI.
-Since AbsoluteLayout relies on providing specific pixel coordinates for controls, you would have to create a new UI for each screen resolution that you target.
+Since AbsoluteLayout relies on providing specific pixel coordinates for controls, you would have to create a UI for each screen resolution that you target.

 Here's an example of a UI developed for a large screen.
 The screen has a text control at the top and bottom.
-Depending on the type of layout that you create this with, it might not work very well on a smaller screen.
+Depending on the type of layout that you create this with, it might not work well on a smaller screen.